What’s the lowdown?

 How long can you keep taking the pill back to back?

-Current research doesn’t point to any time limits for continuous pill taking; in fact, a 2018 paper actually recommended ditching the 7-day withdrawal altogether and adopting a continuous regimen.
-For women who prefer a monthly bleed, the researchers recommended a 4-day break, as this was deemed more effective in terms of pregnancy prevention than a 7-day withdrawal.
+Current research doesn’t point to any time limits for continuous pill taking; in fact, a 2018 paper² actually recommended ditching the 7-day withdrawal altogether and adopting a continuous regimen.
+For women who prefer a monthly bleed, the researchers recommended a 4-day break or 4-days of inactive reminder pills, as this was deemed more effective in terms of pregnancy prevention than a 7-day withdrawal.

 There is also no evidence to show that missing breaks occasionally is less safe than missing them altogether.